yliuhz/PMAW/README.md

 **Tips:** You may use mlp_descriptor_out.py for descriptor datasets, and et cetera.

 ## Train your own data
-Suppose you hace put the morgan data in /src/data/database.
+Suppose you hace put the morgan training data in /src/data/database.
 You should modify the data path [here](https://github.com/yliuhz/PMAW/blob/59f0ad91d6ac8f2ab27dc7d12cbdf5c198be1246/src/mlp_morgan_out.py#L75).
-Besides, you may add your codes for saving the model weights [here](https://github.com/yliuhz/PMAW/blob/59f0ad91d6ac8f2ab27dc7d12cbdf5c198be1246/src/mlp_morgan_out.py#L165).
+Besides, you may add your codes to save the model weights [here](https://github.com/yliuhz/PMAW/blob/59f0ad91d6ac8f2ab27dc7d12cbdf5c198be1246/src/mlp_morgan_out.py#L165).